rossant/rossant.github.io/content/2016-01-06-moving-away-hdf5.md

 **This trick can lead to staggering performance improvements: in the example above, using memmap instead of HDF5 leads to a 100x speed increase for read access**.
 In other words, in this particular situation, HDF5 seems to be two orders of magnitude slower than it should.
 I'd be curious to understand why.

-This corresponds to what we've observed while we were using HDF5 extensively: **HDF5 can be particularly slow and, as such, it doesn't appear to be a good choice in performance-critical applications.**
+This corresponds to what we've observed while we were using HDF5 extensively in Python: **HDF5 can be particularly slow and, as such, it doesn't appear to be a good choice in performance-critical applications.**

 ### Poor support on distributed architectures